-NOTICE OF INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTY ON UNFRAMED GLASS MIRRORS ORIGINATING IN OR IMPORTED FROM THE REPUBLIC OF INDIA
+SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON GARDEN PICKS, SPADES AND SHOVELS, RAKES AND FORKS ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA ("CHINA").

-In accordance with the provisions of section 53 of the Anti-Dumping Regulations and Article 11.3 of the World Trade Organization Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date, on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duties would likely lead to continuation or recurrence of dumping and injury.
+In accordance with the provisions of Regulation 53 of the Anti-Dumping Regulations and Article 11.3 of the World Trade Organization Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date, on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duties would likely lead to the continuation or recurrence of dumping and injury.

-On 03 July 2020 the International Trade Administration Commission of South Africa (the Commission) notified interested parties through Notice No. 367 of 2020 in Government Gazette No. 43495, that unless a substantiated request is made indicating that the expiry of the anti-dumping duty against imports of unframed glass mirrors originating in or imported from Republic of India would likely lead to the recurrence of dumping and injury, the anti-dumping duty on unframed glass mirrors originating in or imported from the Republic of India would expire on 04 August 2021.
+On 02 June 2023, the International Trade Administration Commission of South Africa ("the Commission") notified interested parties through Notice No. 1847 of 2023 in Government Gazette No. 48696, that unless a substantiated request is made indicating that the expiry of the anti-dumping duties against imports of garden picks, spades and shovels, rakes and forks originating in or imported from China would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on garden picks, spades and shovels, rakes and forks originating in or imported from China will expire on 11 July 2024.